hpl002/Masters_Public/readme.md

 While splitting a larger activity into smaller sub-activities might alone increase efficiencies, we could also investigate if there are any obvious identifiers that separate the more demanding patient from the less demanding patients.

-> This is an expansion that i could investigate given adequate data.
-An obvious classification problem.
+> This is an expansion that i could investigate if the data allows it.
+Likely a very solvable classification problem.

 ### Method